 Immune Support: A healthy gut microbiome boosts the immune system, where an estimated 70-80% of immune cells reside, and contributes to lowering inflammation, fighting pathogens, and helping to reduce mental health symptoms and prevent neuroinflammatory diseases like Alzheimer’s and Parkinson’s.

 Intestinal Barrier Protection: A healthy, diverse gut microbiome strengthens the intestinal barrier, protecting against pathogens and reducing inflammation.
-When the microbiome becomes imbalanced dysbiosis, it can lead to poor digestion, "leaky gut," chronic inflammation, autoimmune disease, and allergies all of which can impact brain function.
+When the microbiome becomes imbalanced, dysbiosis can occur which leads to "leaky gut" and a whole host of other issues.

 The good news?
-You can improve your gut health and in turn, your mental health by making intentional lifestyle choices targeting whole food-plant based nutrition, restorative sleep, exercise, stress management, connection, and avoiding harmful habits.
+You can improve your gut health and in turn, your mental health by making intentional lifestyle choices.

 Your gut plays a vital role in how you think, feel, and function.
 If you're finding yourself struggling with anxiety, depression, low energy, or poor sleep, your gut may be part of the puzzle.
-By addressing lifestyle factors—like nutrition, movement, sleep, and stress—you can support your gut-brain connection and take proactive steps toward whole-person health.
-If you're frustrated with your health, you're not alone—and you don’t have to navigate it by yourself.
-As a Holistic Health Coach who loves gut health, I provide compassionate, personalized support to help you build sustainable lifestyle habits that empower your mind, body, spirit and gut.
+By addressing key lifestyle factors—like nutrition, movement, sleep, and stress—you can strengthen the gut-brain connection and take proactive steps toward whole-person health.

 P.S .
 If you didn't already know, I love your guts